MobileFirstLLC/download-all-images/README.md

 This repository is meant for public issue tracking and community contributions to Download All Images.
 More specifically it serves these purposes:

-1. Open tracking for pending issues and creating new issues
+1⃣ Open tracking for pending issues and creating new issues
-2. Enabling user contributions to source, such as language translations
+<br/>2⃣ Enabling user contributions such as language translations
-3. Going forward: maintaining release notes and history of releases
+<br/>3⃣ Going forward: maintaining release notes and history of releases

 * * *